Nanjing: Demographics

 At the time of the 2010 census, the total population of the City of Nanjing was 8.005 million.
 The OECD estimated the encompassing metropolitan area at the time as 11.7 million.
 Official statistics in 2011 estimated the city's population to be 8.11 million.
 The birth rate was 8.86 percent and the death rate was 6.88 percent.
 The urban area had a population of 6.47 million people.
 The sex ratio of the city population was 107.31 males to 100 females.

 As in most of eastern China, the official ethnic makeup of Nanjing is predominantly Han nationality (98.56 percent), with 50 other official ethnic groups.
 In 1999, 77,394 residents belonged to officially defined minorities, among which the vast majority (64,832) were Hui, contributing 83.76 percent to the minority population.
 The second and third largest minority groups were Manchu (2,311) and Zhuang (533).
 Most of the minority nationalities resided in Jianye District, comprising 9.13 percent of the district's population.

 Languages

-Nanjing Mandarin is spoken in most parts of Nanjing, while Wu Chinese is spoken in most of the Gaochun District and the southern part of Lishui District.
-Nanjing dialect has been the official language of China for a long time in history.
-Jinling Yayan was established as the standard pronunciation of Chinese as an orthodox traditional Chinese dialect in the ancient Central Plains.
+Huai Chinese is spoken throughout much of Nanjing, with Nanjingese narrowly defined as being the variety spoken in and around the city centre.
+There is considerable variation in phonology and lexicon between older and younger speakers, as well as those from the inner city and the outer suburbs.
+Areas north of the Yangtze and those south of the Yangtze are said to each form a clade.
+In the former counties of Gaochun and Lishui in southern Nanjing prefecture, Northern Wu and Xuanzhou Wu varieties are spoken.

+Speakers of modern Huai varieties first settled in Nanjing and its peripheries during the Southern Song dynasty, replacing Wu Chinese-speaking populations that used to live in the area.
+As such, many Huai varieties, including those in Nanjing, have considerable similarities with those of Wu Chinese.
+During the Ming and Qing dynasties, a court language that is widely believed to be a Nanjingese-derived koine was used.
+Transcriptions of this language can be found up to the mid-nineteenth century, when the court language shifted to that of modern-day Beijing instead.

+Standard Mandarin was selected to be based on Beijing Mandarin, then Beiping, rather than that of Nanjing during the Republican rule of the Mainland.
+This standard was later promoted, resulting in a decrease in the use of Nanjingese.
+Use of Nanjingese is markedly lower in migrant populations and younger generations.
+Nanjing locals maintain a generally positive view of Nanjingese due to its covert prestige, whereas migrants or non-local residents tend to view it neutrally or positively, though they also overwhelmingly rely on Standard Mandarin in daily use and believe that there is no clear need to use or even learn Nanjingese.
 In July 2017, the Ministry of Education and the National Language Commission held a press conference, and the penetration rate of Mandarin has reached 73%.